 Co-Founder + Partner

-Sara is a licensed clinical psychologist.
+Sara is formally trained as a clinical psychologist.
 She graduated with a BA in Psychology from the University of Florida and received her Master's and Doctorate in Clinical Psychology from DePaul University in Chicago.
 Sara completed her fellowship at Harvard Medical School/Children's Hospital Boston and has provided services and developed, delivered, and evaluated programs and interventions in many settings including hospitals, schools/ after-schools, juvenile detention centers, and community mental health agencies.
 Before moving to Delray Beach she worked in Chicago’s Cabrini Greene Public Housing Community for 10+ years providing direct services and supervising a community outreach and advocacy team.
-Recognizing the impact of systemic racism and the importance of power (not just programs), Sara left the direct service world to work on community capacity building initiatives as co-founder of Thrive.
+Recognizing the impact of systemic racism and the importance of power (not just programs), Sara left the direct service world to work on community capacity and power building initiatives as co-founder of Thrive.
 She now focuses efforts on organizing in White and advantaged spaces to promote investment in marginalized communities, opposed to toxic charity, for mutually beneficial outcomes.

 Collective Partner + Founder of Studio Barnes